Photo of Professionals at The Law Offices of Campana, Hoffa & Morrone, P.C.

 What you need to know if you are sentenced to probation

-On Behalf of | Sep 7, 2017 | state criminal charges | 0 comments
+On Behalf of | Sep 7, 2017 | State Criminal Charges | 0 comments

 No one wants to spend time in jail or prison, and minimizing any period of incarceration if you are convicted of a criminal offense can be your top priority.
 Receiving probation in lieu of jail time can therefore come as a considerable relief to anyone in this situation.